EddyIonescu/eddyionescu.github.io/_posts/2017-01-30-Reflecting on Transibot.md

 The compromise is freedom (on the front-end, at least).

 Facebook's API is limited in how you can communicate with the user - so I couldn't show an interactive map and read-in the input or show any nested-menus.
-The front-end had to be simple and straightforward.
+The frontend had to be simple and straightforward.
 While this works well for Transibot, it's difficult to have bots for apps like Spotify, where tapping a few times is easier than typing out what you want to listen to.
 It'd be like using a command-line version!

-Monetization is also an issue - as even most subtle ad or sponsored message would stand out in a conversation (plus, it's against the rules for Messenger bots).
+Monetization is also an issue - as even the most subtle ad or sponsored message would stand out in a conversation (plus, it's against the rules for Messenger bots).
-So while you can't monetize the front-end, there's a lot of potential in monetizing the back-end (did anyone say big data?).
+So while you can't monetize the front-end, there's a lot of potential in monetizing the backend (did anyone say big data?).

-When it comes to the back-end, you couldn't have any more freedom.
+When it comes to the backend, you couldn't have any more freedom.

 Unlike mobile apps, where you have to resubmit each time you change something, there's no way anyone can enforce what my bot's going to respond.